Toggenburg War: Peace of Aarau or "Fourth Landfrieden"

 The prince-abbot of Saint Gall, Leodegar Bürgisser, went into exile with his convent on 29 May to Neuravensburg Castle, the residence of a new lordship of St Gall north of Lindau.
 Zürich and Bern occupied the Princely Lands and governed it together.
-Many the monastic movable goods that were left behind in St. Gallen, including parts of the archive and the library, were taken away by them.
+Many of the monastic movable goods that were left behind in St. Gallen, including parts of the archive and the library, were taken away by them.
 Because of what he considered to be outrageous damage to the rights of the Imperial Abbey, as well as the danger posed to the Catholic religion in Toggenburg, Bürgisser obtained the Peace of Rohrschach, which was finally approved on 28 March 1714 after a series of negotiations with Zürich and Bern.
 After the death of Bürgisser, a new treaty, the Peace of Baden, was concluded with his successor, Joseph von Rudolphi (r.
 1717–1740) on 16 June 1718.
 The Imperial Abbey of St Gall was restored, including its rule over Toggenburg, and its autonomy and freedom of religion were confirmed.

 Zürich and Bern ratified the Peace on 11 August 1718.
 The fact that Pope Clement XI soon denounced the peace in a letter no longer had any effect on the settlement of the conflict.
 Abbot von Rudolphi returned to the monastery of St Gall on 7 September 1718 after a six-year exile.
 On 23 March 1719, he managed to retrieve a large part of the library that was removed to Zürich at the start of the war.
 Further objects from the Bernese spoils of war were returned to St Gallen in 1721.
 However, several valuable pieces of the monastic library of St. Gallen remained in Zürich, including manuscripts, paintings, astronomy tools and the globe of St. Gallen.
 The conflict on the cultural goods (Kulturgüterstreit) between Zürich and St. Gallen flared up in the 1990s but was finally settled amicably in 2006.

 The animosity between the Imperial Abbey and Toggenburg increased further until the abolishment of the monastic state in 1798, after two abbatial magistrates had been murdered in 1735 and after a 1739 conference in Frauenfeld between the parties had failed to yield any results.